HILL PATTERN ON A HAIR MINERAL ANALYSIS

 Definition: A hill pattern is present when the calcium/magnesium ratio is less than about 4.5, and the sodium/potassium ratio is above about 4.5.
 The hair analysis must be done by a laboratory that does not wash the hair for accurate results.
 It is a joy, celebration or completion pattern.

 History: The hill pattern is a newer pattern that was not part of Dr. Paul Eck’s original research.
-In 2006, I added this pattern to the nutritional balancing work.
+In 2006, we added this pattern to the development work.

 A visual pattern.
 Visual patterns on hair mineral charts are a fascinating study.
 In this case, the first four macromineral bar graphs on a hair chart, only from Analytical Research Labs, often look like a hill or mountain.